 The first stage in your journey is to understand the reason why your dog is toileting indoors.

-Removal of scent profile
+Removal of 'scent profile'

 Once you have ascertained the reason behind your dog soiling indoors the next stage is to clean the home from any current scent profile.
 If your dog has toileted indoors and the scent remains they will return to this place to toilet in the future.

 Many household cleaners remove the smell for us but not for our dogs!
 I recommend using a biological urine cleaner that has been formulated for dog urine and faeces.
 When using these cleaners follow the directions carefully.
 Many of them require you to saturate the area around the initial mess to account for seepage.
-Many of these cleaners need time to work and must be left in contact with the affected area for a prolonged period of time to work.
+Many of these cleaners need time to work and must be left in contact with the affected area for a prolonged period of time.

 Management in the home